-- A. Within the floodplain overlay district; the use, size, type and location of development must comply with the terms of this ordinance and other applicable regulations. - B. In no cases shall floodplain development adversely affect the efficiency, or unduly restrict the capacity, of the channels or floodways of any tributaries to the main stream, drainage ditches, or any other drainage facilities or systems.
+- A. Within the floodplain overlay district; the use, size, type and location of development must comply with the terms of this ordinance and other applicable regulations. - B. In no cases shall floodplain development adversely affect the efficiency, or unduly restrict the capacity, of the channels or floodways of any tributaries to the main stream, drainage ditches, or any other drainage facilities or systems. - C. All uses within the floodplain overlay district that are not listed as permitted uses or conditional uses herein are prohibited. - D. Critical facilities, as defined in Section 10.2.8, are prohibited in all floodplain districts. - 10.2.5 Regulatory Flood Protection Elevation.
+The regulatory flood protection elevation (RFPE) is an elevation no lower than one (1) foot above the elevation of the regional flood. - 10.2.6 Interpretation.
+The boundaries of Zones A and AE are to be determined by scaling distances on the Flood Insurance Rate Map. - A. Where a conflict exists between the floodplain limits illustrated on the Effective Flood Insurance Rate Map panels and actual field conditions, the base flood elevations as noted on the map panels shall be the governing factor.
+The Zoning Administrator must interpret the boundary location based on the ground elevations that existed on the site on the date of the first National Flood Insurance Program map showing the area within the regulatory floodplain, and other available technical data. - B. Persons who wish to contest the location of the floodplain overlay district boundaries may appeal the decision of the Zoning Administrator to the Board of Adjustment and Appeals per Section 3.4.6 of this ordinance.

-C. All uses within the floodplain overlay district that are not listed as permitted uses or conditional uses herein are prohibited.
-Formatted: Font: Not Bold D. Critical facilities, as defined in Section 10.2.84.7.3(B)(8), are prohibited in all floodplain districts.
-Formatted: Font: Not Bold Regulatory Flood Protection Elevation.
-The regulatory flood protection elevation (RFPE) is an elevation no lower than one (1) foot above the elevation of the regional flood.
-Formatted: Font: Not Bold elevation no lower than one (1) root above the elevation of the regional hood.
-Formatted: Highlight 10.2.5 Interpretation.
-The boundaries of Zones A and AE are to be determined by scaling distances on the Flood Insurance Rate Map.
-Formatted: Font: Not Bold A. Where a conflict exists between the floodplain limits illustrated on the Effective Flood Insurance Formatted: Font: Not Bold Rate Map panels and actual field conditions, the flood elevations as noted on the map panels shall be the governing factor.
-The Zoning Administrator must interpret the boundary location based on the ground elevations that existed on the site on the date of the first National Flood Insurance Program map showing the area within the regulatory floodplain, and other available technical data.
-B. Persons who wish to contest the location of the floodplain overlay district boundaries may Formatted: Font: Not Bold appeal the decision of the Zoning Administrator to the Board of Adjustment and Appeals per Section 3.4.6 of this ordinance.
-10.2.6 Warning and Disclaimer of Liability.
-This ordinance does not imply that areas outside the Formatted: Font: Not Bold floodplain districts or land uses permitted within such districts will be free from flooding or flood 101111111111111111111111111111111111111 damages.
-This ordinance does not create liability on the part of the City of Minnetonka Beach or its officers or employees for any flood damages that result from reliance on this ordinance or any administrative decision lawfully made hereunder.
-10.2.7 Definitions.
-Definitions for terms can be found in Section 2.4 of this ordinance.
-Formatted: Font: Not Bold 10.2.8 Annexations.
-The Flood Insurance Rate Map panels adopted by reference in Section 4.7.3(B)(1) Formatted: Font: Not Bold above may include floodplain areas that lie outside of the corporate boundaries of the City of Minnetonka Beach at the time of adoption of this ordinance.
-If any of these floodplain land areas are annexed into the City of Minnetonka Beach after the date of adoption of this ordinance, the newly annexed floodplain lands will be subject to the provisions of this ordinance immediately upon the date of annexation.
-10.2.9 Detachments.
-The Flood Insurance Rate Map panels adopted by reference in Section Formatted: Font; Not Bold 10.2.14.7.3(B)(1) above will include floodplain areas that lie inside the corporate boundaries of municipalities at the time of adoption of this ordinance.
+- 10.2.7 Warning and Disclaimer of Liability.
+This ordinance does not imply that areas outside the floodplain districts or land uses permitted within such districts will be free from flooding or flood damages.
+Not all flood risk is mapped.
+Larger floods do occur and the flood height may be increased by man-made or natural causes, such as ice jams or bridge openings restricted by debris.
+This ordinance does not create liability on the part of the City of Minnetonka Beach or its officers or employees for any flood damages that result from reliance on this ordinance or any administrative decision lawfully made hereunder. - 10.2.8 Definitions.
+Definitions for terms can be found in Section 2.4 of this ordinance. - 10.2.9 Annexations.
+The Flood Insurance Rate Map panels adopted by reference in Section 10.2.1 above may include floodplain areas that lie outside of the corporate boundaries of the City of Minnetonka Beach at the time of adoption of this ordinance.
+If any of these floodplain land areas are annexed into the City of Minnetonka Beach after the date of adoption of this ordinance, the newly annexed floodplain lands will be subject to the provisions of this ordinance immediately upon the date of annexation. - 10.2.10 Detachments.
+The Flood Insurance Rate Map panels adopted by reference in Section 10.2.1 above will include floodplain areas that lie inside the corporate boundaries of municipalities at the time of adoption of this ordinance.
 If any of these floodplain land areas are detached from a municipality and come under the jurisdiction of Minnetonka Beach after the date of adoption of this ordinance, the newly detached floodplain lands will be subject to the provisions of this ordinance immediately upon the date of detachment.
-LO.3 Floodw ay District (FW) 10.3.1 Permitted Uses.
-The following uses, subject to the standards set forth in Section 10.3.24.7.3(C)(2), Formatted: Font: Not Bold are permitted uses if otherwise allowed in the underlying zoning district or any applicable overlay district A. Open space uses, including but not limited to private and public golf courses, tennis courts.
-Formatted: Font: Not Bold driving ranges, picnic grounds, boat launching ramps, swimming areas, parks, wildlife and nature preserves, fishing areas, and single or multiple purpose recreational trails.
-B. Residential lawns, gardens, parking areas, and play areas.
-Formatted: Font: Not Bold